puzzle/ops-techlab-rancher/labs/34_updatenodes.md

 ## Lab 3.4: Update Nodes

-In order to update kubernetes node, we need to make sure that no application workload is on the node and kubnernetes does not schedule any new pods on this node.
-Afterwards, updating a node is really part of the kubernetes daily business and should be handled by your existing processes.
-All kubernetes related components (except for the container runtime) is handled by Rancher.
+In order to update a Kubernetes node, we need to make sure that no application workload is running on this node and that Kubernetes does not schedule any new pods on this node.
+Afterwards, updating a node is really part of the Kubernetes daily business and should be handled by your existing processes.
+All Kubernetes related components (except for the container runtime) are handled by Rancher.

 ### Cordon a node

-Cordon a node makes the node unscheduable for kubernetes.
+Cordoning a node makes it unschedulable for Kubernetes.
+This means that existing workload will remain running on the node, but no new pods will be scheduled there.
 You can do this inside your Rancher WebGUI or with `kubectl`.

 ![Cordon Node](../resources/images/cordonnode.png)

-Select the node(s) and then click on de `Cordon` button.
+Select the node(s) and then click on the `Cordon` button.

 With kubectl use the following command to cordon the node